 - working on individual and group projects

 - preparing for examinations.

-All sub-honours modules are assessed by a balance of coursework and written examinations held at the end of each semester during a dedicated exam diet with revision time provided beforehand.
+All sub-honours modules are assessed by a balance of coursework and written examinations.
+Examinations are held at the end of each semester during a dedicated exam diet with revision time provided beforehand.
 Coursework includes:

 - research essays

 At Honours level, the modules are entirely assessed on the basis of coursework.
 Honours assessments balance more traditional research essay formats with creative, skill-based assignments such as documentary pitch outlines, blog posts, reflective writing, archival research and filmmaker profiles.